CarbonPackages/Carbon.Pipeline/Readme.md

 [![Download]][main.zip] [![David]][david-dm] [![GitHub stars]][stargazers] [![GitHub watchers]][subscription] [![GitHub license]][license] [![GitHub issues]][issues] [![GitHub forks]][network] [![Twitter]][tweet] [![Sponsor @Jonnitto on GitHub]][sponsor]

-**Carbon.Pipeline is a delicious blend of tasks and build tools poured into [esbuild] and [PostCSS] to form a full-featured, ultra fast modern Javascript and CSS bundler for Flow Framework and [Neos CMS].**
+**Carbon.Pipeline is a delicious blend of [esbuild] and [PostCSS] to form a full-featured, ultra-fast modern Javascript and CSS bundler for Flow Framework and [Neos CMS].**

 ## Getting started

 To use this build stack, you can either run `composer require carbon/pipeline --dev` or [download the code as zip file][main.zip] and put it in the folder `Build/Carbon.Pipeline`.
-It's recommended only to download manually if you want to make some bigger adjustments to the build stack.
-If you miss a :sparkles: feature, or found a :bug: bug, feel free to [open an issue].
+It's recommended only to download manually if you want to make some more significant adjustments to the build stack.
+If you miss a :sparkles: feature or found a :bug: bug, feel free to [open an issue].

 If you install the build stack via [composer], some files (if not already existing) will be copied to your root folder.

 ## Add files to the build stack

-The whole configuration, including which files to build is configured in [`pipeline.yaml`].
-The default values are set in [`defaults.yaml`] and get merged with your configuration.
-Under the key `packages` you can either add an array with package settings, or, if you have just one entry, you can directly add the configuration:
+The whole configuration, including which files to build, is configured in [`pipeline.yaml`].
+The default values are set in [`defaults.yaml`] and merged with your configuration.
+Under the key `packages`, you can either add an array with package settings or, if you have just one entry, you can directly add the configuration:

 ```yaml
 packages: